OUR MOTORSPORT HERITAGE

 While we were competing in sports cars from our Banbury base, in Australia we ran the factory Ford Performance Racing team in the V8 Supercar Series.
 After 10 seasons, and finishing as runners up on four occasions, we sold the team at the end of 2012.

 We returned to a full works rallying with FAW-VW in 2014 developing the VW Golf SCRC for the Chinese Rally Championship winning both the manufacturers’ and drivers’ titles in our first full year, the manufacturers title again in 2016 and most recently the drivers’ title in 2017.

-In 2018 we competed in two FIA World Championships, the FIA WEC with Aston Martin Racing with an all new Vantage GTE and the FIA World Rallycross Championship with an all new Renault Megane RX.
+In 2018 and 2019 we competed in two FIA World Championships, the FIA WEC with Aston Martin Racing with an all new Vantage GTE and the FIA World Rallycross Championship with an all new Renault Megane RX.
 In 2020 we are continuing our long-standing programme in the FIA WEC with Aston Martin Racing.